|Goddess Looking Up by J. Kirk Richards|

 This little metaphor about the grape and the jalapeño became a bit of a landmark for me because it required me to start paying more attention to my own emotional state.
 As I did that, I began to recognize moments of anger, fear, and pride that did in fact seem to counteract my ability to hear the voice of the Spirit.

 This seemed especially true in the realm of womanhood.
-In fact, I think that anger, fear, and pride are the three emotions that most often spring out of me as I ask questions about my gender.
+In fact, I think that anger, fear, and pride are the three emotions that most often gush out of me as I ask questions about my gender.
 I feel anger when I recount the history of oppression that seems to be synonymous with the word woman.
 I feel fear when I explore the polygamy tradition, when I consider rape, abuse, pornography, genital mutilation.
 And the combination of these two feelings often adds up to pride.
 When I feel anger and fear, and I direct it at God, I effectively create a wall of enmity between myself and deity.
 Sometimes this enmity is loud, blaring, and unmistakably present.
 But most often it presents itself as little kernels in my heart.
 Almost imperceptible knots.

 And that experience is, I think understandable.
 Asking, why on earth have you allowed these things to happen to your daughters, God?—is in my mind an expected outcome of becoming acquainted with women's history.
 I recognize that this is not everyone's experience.
 But it is certainly mine.